(Note: the below is an except from the book, Foundations – A Synthesis of Philosophy, Science, Spirituality, and Psychology, by RG Martin — me.)

 Superiority through contribution

-As we have stated, Adler practiced a mode of therapy where he helped clients accept their feelings of inferiority and learn to strive for superiority in socially useful and contributory ways, rather than socially useless, dysfunctional, and mentally unhealthy ways.
-As often happens in therapy, pursuing a client’s mental health is most effectively achieved by using his self-interest.
+As we have stated, Adler practiced a mode of therapy where Adler helped his clients resolve their feelings of inferiority and superiority by encouraging them to strive for superiority in socially useful and contributory ways, rather than socially useless, dysfunctional, and mentally unhealthy ways.
+As often happens in therapy, pursuing a client’s mental health is most effectively achieved by using the client’s self-interest.

 Jesus kicks over the chessboard